Damigah/Web-App-DevOps-Project/README.md

 - The alarm gets triggered when the usage exceeds over **90%**.
 - Checks every 5 minutes, with a 15-minute loopback.
 - Notified through email.
+- The summary of the set up is shown in a image below.

 ![image](https://github.com/Damigah/Web-App-DevOps-Project/assets/124197859/14f32b57-cd88-4135-ac5e-67588100e4ba)